winkleramy/Firewise/README.md

 This year, 2024, our community event is a Zoom call with Lynn Sestak, volunteering as the Firewise Coordinator for Santa Cruz County, to share information and answer questions about Firewise.
 This event takes place Thursday, August 8, at 6pm.
 A recording of Lynn's Zoom presentation will be shared afterwards.

-In order to share information about this event and future events, our steering committee needs to know how to best contact the Firewise participants in our community.
-Please share your name, mailing address, email address, and/or phone number with our steering committee by emailing Amy at winkleramy@gmail.com
+In order to share information about this event and future events, our steering committee needs to know how to best contact you.
+To stay informed, please share your name, mailing address, email address, and/or phone number with our steering committee by emailing Amy at [winkleramy@gmail.com](mailto:winkleramy@gmail.com?subject=Please%20Contact%20Me%20with%20Firewise%20Updates)

 ### Step 4: Develop a three-year plan

 This plan is informed by the community risk assessment and by the shared concerns of our residents.
 Please let our steering committee know what issues you would like our Firewise community to focus on, such as:

-- Home Hardening *Embers are the #1 cause of home ignition during wildfire!
-Hardening the home and Zone 0 yard against embers is the most cost effective*
+- **Home Hardening:** Embers are the #1 cause of home ignition during wildfire!
+Hardening the home and Zone 0 yard against embers is the most cost effective
-- Fuel Reduction & Defensible Space *Direct flames and radiant heat are the two additional paths to home ignition.
+- **Fuel Reduction & Defensible Space:** Direct flames and radiant heat are the two additional paths to home ignition.
 Keep fire as far away and as low intensity as possible.
-Defensible Space is required by law and increases the odds that firefighters will be willing to “make a stand” for our homes*
+Defensible Space is required by law and increases the odds that firefighters will be willing to “make a stand” for our homes
-- Wildfire Preparedness & Evacuation Planning *Prepare our neighborhood to quickly and safely evacuate if need be.
+- **Wildfire Preparedness & Evacuation Planning:** Prepare our neighborhood to quickly and safely evacuate if need be.
 Make it easy for first responder vehicles to drive in.
-Some communities have phone chains or a WhatsApp group to share evacuation information and check on neighbors.*
+Some communities have phone chains or a WhatsApp group to share evacuation information and check on neighbors.
-- Education & Outreach *Learn and share how to manage our forest and riparian areas to promote a healthy and resilient ecosystem.
-Learn about and share county resources and information on home hardening and defensible space.*
+- **Education & Outreach:** Learn and share how to manage our forest and riparian areas to promote a healthy and resilient ecosystem.
+Learn about and share county resources and information on home hardening and defensible space.

 ### Step 5: Document community's annual efforts